OTTAWA, June 2, 2018 /CNW/ -

 Most people who become ill from a Salmonella infection will recover fully after a few days.
-It is possible for some people to be infected with the bacteria and not get sick or show any symptoms, but still be able to spread the infection to others.
+It is possible for some people to be infected with the bacteria and not get sick or show any symptoms, but to still be able to spread the infection to others.

 What you should do to protect your health?

-Foods carrying Salmonella may look, smell and taste normal, so it's important to follow our safe food handling tips for buying, chilling, thawing, cleaning, cooking, and storing poultry products:
+Foods carrying Salmonella may look, smell and taste normal, so it's important to follow our safe food-handling tips for buying, chilling, thawing, cleaning, cooking, and storing poultry products:

 - Wash your hands thoroughly with soap and warm water before and after handling all types of raw poultry.